New Century Clubhouse

+The New Century Clubhouse, also known as Square House, is an historic, American clubhouse for a local women's club that is located in West Chester, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1983.

+History and architectural features

-New Century Clubhouse, also known as Square House, is a historic clubhouse for a local women's club located in West Chester, Chester County, Pennsylvania.
-It was built in 1914, and is a two-story, "T"-shaped, stuccoed building with flanking one-story wings in the Colonial Revival style.
-It sits on a raised basement and has a hipped roof.
+Built in 1914, this historic structure is a two-story, T-shaped, stuccoed building with flanking one-story wings.
+Designed in the Colonial Revival style, it sits on a raised basement and has a hipped roof.
 The front entrance features a porch with Doric order columns.
-The five bay rear wing houses an auditorium, with stage and dressing rooms.
+The five-bay, rear wing houses an auditorium with stage and dressing rooms.
 As of January 2010, the building was being used by a Unitarian church.

 It was listed on the National Register of Historic Places in 1983.